MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     - When protected files are shared with users who don’t have an AIP policy configured, such as external users.
 This issue occurs only with the [AIP Viewer app](clientv2-view-use-files.md).

 	- When content with a scoped label is shared with users or groups not included in the label's scope.
-This issue occurs both with the [AIP Viewer app](clientv2-view-use-files.md) and when viewing or classifying the shared content via the File Explorer.
+This issue occurs both with the [AIP Viewer app](clientv2-view-use-files.md) and when viewing or classifying the shared content via the [File Explorer](clientv2-classify-protect.md#using-file-explorer-to-classify-and-protect-files).

-    The team is working on a fix and an updated delivery plan.
+    We are actively working on this issue and an updated delivery plan for the fix.

 ### PowerShell support for disconnected scanner servers